The Lost World: Jurassic Park (arcade game)

-The Lost World: Jurassic Park is a light gun arcade game from Sega.
-It was released in 1997, and is based on the film of the same name.
+The Lost World: Jurassic Park is a 1997 rail shooter video game developed and published by Sega for arcades, based on the film of the same name.
 It is also a sequel to Sega's 1994 Jurassic Park arcade game.
-A third Jurassic Park arcade game, based on Jurassic Park III, was made by Konami in 2001.
+A third Jurassic Park arcade game, based on Jurassic Park III, was released by Konami in 2001.

 Gameplay

 Ian Malcolm and Sarah Harding go missing after landing on Isla Sorna to conduct an investigation.
 A rescue team is sent to the island.
 The player controls one of two rangers, whose goal is to find Dr. Malcolm and Dr. Harding.
 Players battle dinosaurs by disabling them with tranquilizer darts.

 The game features five levels based on environments from the film, including a laboratory and a workers' village.
 Four of the levels feature a boss battle that must be won to advance the game.
-Boss enemies include 2 large meat-eating dinosaurs which are Tyrannosaurus and Carnotaurus as well as the prehistoric crocodilian which is Deinosuchus.
+Boss enemies include Tyrannosaurus, Carnotaurus, and Deinosuchus.
 Velociraptors are also featured as enemies throughout the game.
 Compsognathus, Dilophosaurus, Pachycephalosaurus, and pterosaurs are also encountered throughout the game.
 At times, the game presents the player with an opportunity to rescue a human who is being attacked by one or multiple dinosaurs.
 Saving the human results in the human rewarding the player with either a temporary weapon upgrade or additional health.

+Like some of Sega's light gun rail shooters such as Virtua Cop and The House of the Dead, The Lost World: Jurassic Park features a dynamically adjusting difficulty system that will increase difficulty as the player progresses and decrease as they lose lives.
+As difficulty increases, dinosaurs attack quicker, more dinosaurs will try to attack the player simultaneously, and more target icons need to be shot to cancel a boss dinosaur's attack.

 Development

-The Lost World: Jurassic Park is based on director Steven Spielberg's 1997 film of the same name.
+The Lost World: Jurassic Park is based on Steven Spielberg's 1997 film of the same name.
 Having developed the original Jurassic Park arcade game, Sega AM3, a division of Sega, became interested in making the game after hearing about the film.
-Additionally hoping that they could make use of Sega's new relationship with Spielberg's company DreamWorks (the two companies were partnered for the GameWorks chain of entertainment venues), producer Mie Kumagai presented her ideas to AM3 president Hisao Oguchi, who approved.
+Additionally hoping that they could make use of Sega's new relationship with Spielberg's company DreamWorks Pictures (the two companies were partnered for the GameWorks chain of entertainment venues), producer Mie Kumagai presented her ideas to AM3 president Hisao Oguchi, who approved.
 AM3 began developing the game in early 1997, after receiving permission from Universal Studios.
 Shinichi Ogasawara was the game's director.

 The development team wanted the sequel to have more tension.
 Sega AM3 utilized Sega's Model 3 arcade system board, as Model 2 was not advanced enough for certain features.
 Model 3 allowed the game to operate at 60 frames and 100,000 polygons per second.
 It was the first shooting game to use Model 3, which Sega AM3 had never used before.
 The development team had difficulty designing the game due to unfamiliarity with Model 3.
 The team also faced a tight deadline to get the game finished and released.